jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/write/claimfor.md

   address _holder,
   uint256 _projectId,
   uint256 _amount
+)
+  external
+  override
+  requirePermissionAllowingOverride(
+    _holder,
+    _projectId,
+    JBOperations.CLAIM,
+    msg.sender == projects.ownerOf(_projectId)
-) external override requirePermission(_holder, _projectId, JBOperations.CLAIM) { ... }
+  ) { ... }
 ```

 * Arguments:
   * `_holder` is the owner of the tokens being claimed.
   * `_projectId` is the ID of the project whose tokens are being claimed.
   * `_amount` is the amount of tokens to claim.
-* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the token holder, or from an operator that has been given the [`JBOperations.CLAIM`](../../../libraries/jboperations.md) permission by the token holder.
+* Through the [`requirePermissionAllowingOverride`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the token holder, the owner of the token's prject, or from an operator that has been given the [`JBOperations.CLAIM`](../../../libraries/jboperations.md) permission by the token holder.
 * The function overrides a function definition from the [`IJBTokenStore`](../../../interfaces/ijbtokenstore.md) interface.
 * The function does't return anything.